instrumentisto/rust-incubator/1_concepts/1_2_box_pin/README.md

    > - `mut_me_somehow` must mutate self somehow.
    > - You can add trait bounds to the types.
    > - Write simple tests to demonstrate mut_me_somehow.
+   > - you may use modules to avoid conflicting implementations

    ```rust